 Eliminating fines for overdue materials means more people in our community have greater access to the Library’s vital materials, resources, and services.
 Late fines, no matter how small, are a very real and significant burden for low-income individuals, children, and families.
-These kinds of financial barriers can discourage many people who rely on the Library from coming back, which means they can’t access books required for schoolwork, use public computers or job resources, or simply have a safe, open, welcoming space to visit.
+These kinds of financial barriers can discourage many people who rely on the Library, which means they can’t access books required for schoolwork, use public computers or job resources, or simply have a safe, open, welcoming space to visit.
 Library experts have found that charging overdue fines inhibits access to library materials and services.
 Studies indicate that even modest penalties deter people from registering for a library card or using the library because of the risk of incurring fines.
 Rather than motivating borrowers to return items on time, fines act as an inequitable barrier to service, disproportionately impacting minors, students and community members with limited financial resources.

 Frequently Asked Questions About Being Fine Free

 What does it mean to be fine free?

 It means exactly what it says, we are free of fines and we do not impose late charges on our materials.
 The Glen Ridge Library Board of Trustees and staff want to ensure that everyone has access to the library's resources in as barrier-free ways as possible.
 Fines also tend to penalize more vulnerable individuals or families who can't afford them.
 We want ALL people to be able to use our resources without money creating a barrier.

 It's good for our community!
 Our community is stronger and healthier when people have access to programs, services, and materials they need to pursue their educational, career, family, and life goals.
 Libraries are a place open to anyone and everyone.
 We hope this will encourage prior users to come back to the library and attract new users to experience our offerings.